Mustafa-Filiz/React--Movie-Blog-App/README.md

 Welcome to my Movie Blog App.
 I used TMDB API to fetch movies.
 You should login to search for a movie.
 I used Firebase Auth for authentication.
-Here is the keys you need to run the app on our PC : <br/>
+Here is the keys you need in your .env file to run the app on our PC : <br/>
 REACT_APP_API_KEY= <br/>
 REACT_APP_AUTH_DOMAIN= <br/>
 REACT_APP_PROJECT_ID= <br/>